isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/contact-tracing.md

 -	Tapping one’s TT App or TT Token at a SafeEntry Gateway device

 Using this system allows businesses to verify user identity with data from Government sources to facilitate their contact tracing work should the need arise.
-From 17 May 2021, all businesses and services that are allowed to be in operation (including offices, factories, etc) must institute TraceTogether-only SafeEntry check-in, which will replace SafeEntry check-in, to log the check-in of customers, clients, students and visitors entering their premises in order to meet the safe management measures required by the law.
+From 17 May 2021, all businesses and services that are allowed to be in operation (including offices, factories, etc) must institute TraceTogether-only SafeEntry check-in, which will replace SafeEntry check-in, to log the check-in of customers, clients, students and visitors entering their premises in order to meet the safe management measures required by the law.<sup>1</sup>

 - Solemnisations and weddings
 - Funeral events